gke/UAVXArm/README.md

 ### General Specifications ###

-UAVXArm32 processor is an F4 and it spends most of its time twiddling its thumbs (doing nothing).
+UAVXArm32F4 spends most of its time twiddling its thumbs (doing nothing).
 Control loop and motor updates are at ~500Hz with 2KHz possible.

 Standalone mode: